natedemaagd/LandCover/README.md

 # LandCover
 R package to simulate landcover spread and the associated changes to water yield and recharge (or any other landcover-dependent spatial regressions you're interested in :bowtie:).

 There are many functions in this package.
 See the [wiki](https://github.com/natedemaagd/LandCover/wiki) for documentation for specific functions, or click a link below.
-This package is still in development, but can still be installed in `R` using `devtools::install_github('natedemaagd/LandCover')`.
+This package is still in development, but can still be installed in `R` using the instructions below.
 Progress on the package can be tracked [here](https://github.com/natedemaagd/LandCover/wiki/Project-Outline).

+## Installation and usage
+The package in its current state can be installed with the command `devtools::install_github('natedemaagd/LandCover')`.
+Then, load it like any library using `library(LandCover)`.

 ## Functions list